KPU's response to COVID-19

 KPU Library Resources

-We are fortunate to have not only an impressive collection of research materials available through our KPU Library system, but also--and maybe the most important--a friendly, helpful and well-informed staff ready to help with your research questions.
+We are fortunate to have not only an impressive collection of research materials available through our KPU Library system, but also--and maybe the most important--a friendly, helpful, and well-informed staff ready to help with your research questions.
 The KPU Library website is your portal to research.
 It also offers comprehensive subject guides, including a guide for English that includes information on subjects as diverse as academic honesty, finding and evaluating resources, and academic writing.
-The library is currently running on reduced hours and reduced services, so make sure that you check the Library's COVID-19 Response Page before heading there.

-Students and faculty can also learn about the KPU Coast Capital Library's new acquisitions of books that relate to English literature and criticism.
+Students and faculty can also learn about the KPU Library's new acquisitions of books that relate to English literature and criticism.

 Understanding Academic Integrity and Plagiarism